Jan Oort: Early discoveries

 In 1924, Oort returned to the Netherlands to work at Leiden University, where he served as a research assistant, becoming Conservator in 1926, Lecturer in 1930, and Professor Extraordinary in 1935.
 In 1926, he received his doctorate from Groningen with a thesis on the properties of high-velocity stars.
 The next year, Swedish astronomer Bertil Lindblad proposed that the rate of rotation of stars in the outer part of the galaxy decreased with distance from the galactic core, and Oort, who later said that he believed it was his colleague Willem de Sitter who had first drawn his attention to Lindblad's work, realized that Lindblad was correct and that the truth of his proposition could be demonstrated observationally.
-Oort provided two formulae that described galactic rotation; the two constants that figured in these formulae are now known as "Oort's constants".
+Oort provided two formulae that described galactic rotation in the solar neighborhood; the two constants that figured in these formulae are now known as "Oort's constants".
 Oort "argued that just as the outer planets appear to us to be overtaken and passed by the less distant ones in the solar system, so too with the stars if the Galaxy really rotated", according to the Oxford Dictionary of Scientists.
 He "was finally able to calculate, on the basis of the various stellar motions, that the Sun was some 30,000 light-years from the center of the Galaxy and took about 225 million years to complete its orbit.
 He also showed that stars lying in the outer regions of the galactic disk rotated more slowly than those nearer the center.
 The Galaxy does not therefore rotate as a uniform whole but exhibits what is known as 'differential rotation'."